Easy Gyoza Stuffed Cabbage

 1/4 cup water

 Boil water in a large pot.
-Add 6 single cabbage leaves to soften.
+Add 1-2 cabbage leaves at a time to the water until softened.
+Cook a total of 6-8 cabbage leaves depending on how many servings you need.
 Cook about 1-2 minutes.
 Remove from water.

-Place cabbage leave on your work surface and top with a slice of cheese.
-Add one frozen gyoza dumpling and roll up like a burrito by folding in the sides and rolling.
-Once you have it rolled up completely, use a small piece of spaghetti to secure the roll.
-The spaghetti will cook in the juice and keep the roll wrapped.
+Place one cabbage leaf on your work surface and top with a slice of cheese.
+Add one frozen gyoza dumpling (or two depending on the size of the leaf) and roll up like a burrito by folding in the sides and rolling tightly.

-If cooking in a frying pan, cover and cook for 10 minutes over medium heat.
+For frying: Arranged stuffed dumplings in a frying pan face down.
+Cover and cook for 10 minutes over medium heat.

 When finished cooking.
 Transfer to a serving plate and sprinkle with parsley and drizzle olive oil over the top.